msykutera/msykutera.github.io/_posts/2021-04-21-immutable-commands-and-queries.markdown

 }
 {% endhighlight %}

-In my code is immutable object.
-Code looks like this:
+In my code it is implemented as immutable object, like this:

 {% highlight csharp %}
 [ImmutableObject(true)]